VCCE/VCC/docs/UserGuide.md

 <h4 align=center>Misc Tab</h4>
 **Misc** Sets the cartridge emulation type.

-  - **AutoStart Emulation** -- Unchecked starts VCC in an "Off" state.
+  - **AutoStart Emulation** - Unchecked starts VCC in an "Off" state.
 You must press "F9" to turn the emulation on.
 Checked, VCC will start with the power "On".
-  - **AutoStart Cart** -- Unchecked, program paks will not "autostart".
+  - **AutoStart Cart** - Unchecked, program paks will not "autostart".
 This simulates "taping" the cartridge detect pin on a cart.
-This is useful for using the Orchestra90 cart emulation for stereo sound.
-I did this same thing on my real Coco to use Orch90 for sound output back in the 80s.
 Checked, all carts will autostart as normal.
 When using the MPI (MultiPak Interface) module, the carts will only autostart when the MPI slot switch is set to the slot in which the cart is inserted.

 <p align=center><img width="400" height="450"
    src="images/ugima10.jpeg" alt="UG Image 10"></img></p>